(LEAD) S. Korea expresses strong regret over Japanese distortion of military pact deal | Yonhap News Agency

 (LEAD) S. Korea expresses strong regret over Japanese distortion of military pact deal

 BUSAN, Nov.
-24 (Yonhap) -- South Korea on Sunday expressed strong regret over Japanese distortion of an agreement about their military information-sharing pact in the latest sign that the two neighbors could face challenges in their negotiations.
+24 (Yonhap) -- South Korea and Japan clashed Sunday over an agreement on keeping alive their military information-sharing pact, casting a pall on upcoming negotiations over the agreement.

-South Korea suspected officials in Japan could have leaked their recent deal to Japanese media, said Chung Eui-yong, director of Cheong Wa Dae's national security office, noting that Japanese media reported parts of the deal about one hour before their scheduled joint announcement on Friday by citing unidentified senior Japanese officials.

-"We have no choice but to express deep regret" over the Japanese behavior, Chung told reporters at an exhibition center in the southeastern port city of Busan.

 A key condition of the suspension is that South Korea can terminate the military pact at any time it wants and Japan has expressed "understanding" over it, according to South Korea.

-Chung said Japan intentionally distorted or exaggerated its side of the deal, and Japan offered an apology to South Korea through a diplomatic channel over its exaggerated announcement.
+He also said the Japanese Ministry of Economy, Trade and Industry intentionally distorted or exaggerated Japan's side of the deal, and Japan offered an apology to South Korea through a diplomatic channel over its exaggerated announcement.

-"In the future negotiations, everything depends on Japan's attitude," Chung said, noting South Korea's recent decisions are conditional.
+"We have no choice but to express deep regret" over the Japanese behavior, Chung said, calling the Japanese moves a "breach of faith."

+Chung also slammed Japanese leaders for their reported remarks that South Korea caved in to U.S. pressure and that Japan had achieved a diplomatic victory, describing them as untrue.

 A senior presidential official also said it would be very disappointing if Japanese Prime Minister Shinzo Abe's reported comments are true.
 Japanese media reported that Abe said Japan had made no concessions.